Woinkk/CK-Sample-UserOidc/README.md

-# CK-Sample-UserOidc
+# CK-WebFrontAuth
-This project is a sample meant to be an exemple on how to implement the package CK.DB.User.UserOidc
+This project is a sample meant to be an exemple on how to implement the package CK.DB.User.UserOidc and other providers.

 ## Installation
 Please install these before running the project :
-- Sql server (2017 or +)
+- SQL Server (2017 or +)
 - Node
 - Npm

 ## Setup
 - Clone the repository
 - Create an [AAD oidc app](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/CreateApplicationBlade/quickStartType//isMSAApp/), to properly setup your app do the following steps :